 The course is lectured by Adv.
 Craig Renaud, whose office is situated on the top floor of the Faculty building.
 Students who wish to meet with Adv.
-Renaud to discuss any issues arising out of the course are urged to make an appointment with him either at the end of the lecture period or by e-mail at c.renaud@ru.ac.za
+Renaud to discuss any issues arising out of the course are urged to make an appointment with him by e-mail at c.renaud@ru.ac.za